i123iu/BlazorLiveView/docs/articles/setup-registering-services.md

 ## Service Registration

 BlazorLiveView services need to be registered in your dependency injection container.
-Add the following code to `Program.cs` before building the application.
+Call the method `AddLiveView()` on `builder.Services` in your `Program.cs`:

 ```csharp
 using BlazorLiveView.Core.Extensions;